 Travel Insurance Plans for 40+ Travelers

-For travelers 40+ (mature like me, including an extra decade or two), especially those traveling solo (again like me), having a travel insurance plan is essential.
+For travelers 40+ (mature, like me, with an extra decade or two), especially those traveling solo (again, like me), having travel insurance is essential.
 Medical emergencies, trip cancellations, or lost belongings can quickly turn a great trip into a nightmare.
 I have used several insurance companies and policies over my years of travel.
 These are policies that begin on your first day of travel, usually, outside of your home area/country, and end when you return from your trip.

 (This blog contains links to products or programs I use, some pay a small commission to me should you choose to purchase, at no cost to you.
 It ain’t much, but it helps pay for this site.)